chronoscz/Peach/README.md

 Peach is written using the Free Pascal / Lazarus system, downloadable [here](https://sourceforge.net/projects/lazarus/).

-Download and unzip the Peach.zip file.
+Before trying to compile the source, unzip the file Auxiliary programs.zip and then put the four folders inside it in the Peach\Peach\Resources subfolder of the distribution, so that the resulting file structure looks as described in the next section.

 The code for the launcher is accessible by opening \Peach\Peach.lpi in the Lazarus IDE, and the main code is accessible by opening Peach\Peach\Peach.lpi.

 #### Directory structure